Intelligent-Instruments-Lab/iil.is/src/routes/news/marcos_residency.md

 ---
 layout: news
 date: "2022-10-05"
-title: "Visiting researcher Marco Dunnarumma"
+title: "Visiting researcher Marco Donnarumma"
 description: "How the body can become a language"
 featured: true
 ---